New Patients (202) 851-7554

 Regular dental care for children is very important for many reasons.
 Early dentist appointments have proven to help reduce the number of cavities that children get.
 Tooth decay in children is a major problem in our society.

 This is because drinks filled with sugar and candy are always available to them.
 Additionally, early visits help reduce the chance of dental anxiety in the future.
-They will get used to a dentist office setting and learn to trust all the dental professionals.
+They will get used to a dental office setting and learn to trust all the dental professionals.

 What is airway dentistry?